Rebecca Cordell

 • Assistant Professor

 Rebecca Cordell is an Assistant Professor of Political Science.
 Her research focuses on international relations, human rights, and state repression.
 Rebecca’s work examines why countries cooperate in transnational repression, measuring human rights using machine learning and text analysis, and public opinion on human rights.
 She also works on the Sub-national Analysis of Repression Project (SNARP).
-Her research is published in International Interactions, International Studies Quarterly, Journal of Conflict Resolution, Journal of Human Rights, and Journal of Peace Research.
+Her research is published in American Journal of Political Science, International Interactions, International Studies Quarterly, Journal of Conflict Resolution, Journal of Human Rights, and Journal of Peace Research.

 Courses Taught